Solvable Tuple Patterns and Their Applications to Program Verification: Tuple Patterns and Inference Algorithm

-We will later (in Section~\ref{sec:ext}) extend tuple patterns with other pattern constructors such as \(\rev{\cdot}\), to accommodate the \(\Reva\) example in Section~\ref{sec:intro}.
+We will later (in Section~\ref{sec:ext}) extend tuple patterns with the pattern \(\rev{x}\) (which represents the reverse of \(x\)), to accommodate the \(\Reva\) example in Section~\ref{sec:intro}.

 \begin{remark} In the case of a singleton tuple pattern \((\pat)\), our definition of \(\lang\) coincides with the definition of a variation of pattern languages~\cite{ANGLUIN1980117,ANGLUIN198046} called E-pattern languages (or erasing pattern languages)~\cite{10.1007/3-540-11980-9_19}.
-In the definition of ordinary pattern languages~\cite{ANGLUIN1980117,ANGLUIN198046}, \(\lang(\pat)\) is defined as \(\set{[s_1/x_1,\ldots,s_n/x_n]\pat\mid s_1,\ldots,s_n\in \Alpha^+}\); empty strings cannot be substituted for variables.
+In the definition of original pattern languages~\cite{ANGLUIN1980117,ANGLUIN198046} (called NE-pattern languages), \(\lang(\pat)=\set{[s_1/x_1,\ldots,s_n/x_n]\pat\mid s_1,\ldots,s_n\in \Alpha^+}\); empty strings cannot be substituted for variables.
 In view of the application to program verification discussed in Section~\ref{sec:chc}, we allow substitutions of empty strings, which correspond to empty lists.

 \end{remark}